wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- #### What is a test plan?
 			- ![image.png](../assets/image_1659437816019_0.png)
 			- This plan is created by testers.
-			- The DVT *(Design Verification Test)* checks if we build the thing.
+			- The DVT *(Design Verification Test)* checks if we build the thing right.
 			- The SVT *(System Validation Test)* checks if we build the thi -
 -